The 5 Best Coolers for Van Life Reviewed

 - Polyurethane foam in the walls and lid with an R-Value of 7 per inch of thickness

-The RTIC cooler boasts 3″ of insulated walls to keep ice cold for days.
+RTIC coolers came up again and again when van lifers discussed the best cooler for van life. boasts up to 3″ of insulated walls to keep ice cold for days.
 It’s impact-resistant, durable and can double-duty as a bench, step-stool or tabletop.

 RTIC’s website says: “We use up to three inches of pressure-injected commercial-grade polyurethane foam in the walls and lid with an R-Value of 7 per inch of thickness, which is among the best insulation properties in the industry.”

-While most reviews on Amazon are good, some people claim this cooler for van life doesn’t work as expected with ice melted within a day.
+While most reviews are good, some people claim this cooler for van life doesn’t work as expected with ice melted within a day.
 However, others claim it kep food cold for eight days, even in a hot climate.

 The RTIC has heavy-duty latches that keep the lid shut, plus molded handles and tie-downs.